 In BC, we have made progress in the fight against COVID-19 with the steps we have all taken to slow the spread of the virus.
-Plans are now in place to ease restrictions, with guidelines to continue to control the spread of the virus.
+Plans and guidelines are now in place to continue to control the spread of the virus.

 Here are some things to keep in mind during this time: